Matiss1337/Matiss1337/README.md

 I lead frontend delivery on large commerce work, ship integrations, improve performance and technical SEO, and mentor junior developers.
 My recent work includes major customer journey features from account to checkout for [leroymerlin.co.za](https://leroymerlin.co.za/).

+I also use `Figma` for first-pass design generation and iteration, then use `Cursor` with `MCP` to speed up implementation by carrying over design context like typography, spacing, colors, and component structure into code.

 ## Highlights

 - Led frontend releases from planning and coordination through production verification.